11 painted staircases that will make you want to ditch carpets

 What is the best paint to use on a staircase?

 When painting your staircases it's all in the prep.
 Before going in with any paint, seal your stairs with a water-based varnish so your color will last longer and be protected from wear and tear.
-Technically, any wood paint can go onto wooden stairs, just be sure you seal it with another layer of varnish.
+In terms of how to paint wood stairs, technically, any wood paint can go onto wooden stairs, just be sure you seal it with another layer of varnish.
 But for the best results you are best choosing a paint that's designed for floors – these will be hardwearing and resist scuffs and scratches.

 In terms of finish, Rob Abrahams, Co-Founder of COAT Paints recommends 'if you're painting the stairs themselves, you'll need a specific hardy wooden floor paint, to make sure it stands up to time.
 For the spindles and woodwork choose a water-based Eggshell paint - it's durable, with a beautiful matt finish.
 Standard matt emulsion won't do the job on stairs and could end up looking marked and worn very quickly in such a high-traffic area.